Job Resources Certification and CEs Retail Pharmacy Technician Techs in Other Countries Medication Resources OTC Resources Website

 The maximum the patient could take in one day is 5ML times 4 (24 hours in 1 day, divided by 6 = 4) = 20ml used in one day.
 120ML divided by 20ML = 6 Days Supply

-Hopefully these examples have clarified for you how to calculate days supply!
+Hopefully these examples have helped you to understand how to calculate days supply.